More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about Lawrence, Kansas Bond Investors, including Featured News and The Team.
+Learn about Lawrence, Kansas Bond Investors, including Green Bonds, Featured News, and The Team.

 Lawrence is the sixth largest city in the state of Kansas and the county seat of Douglas County, Kansas.
 It is located in northeastern Kansas next to Interstate 70, along the banks of the Kansas and Wakarusa Rivers.
 As of the 2010 census, the city's population was 87,643.
 Lawrence is a college town and is the home to the University of Kansas and Haskell Indian Nations University.